Woodruff Place, Indianapolis

-Woodruff Place was once considered to be one of Indianapolis's more affluent neighborhoods before beginning a gradual decline as the automobile led to the development of newer upscale subdivisions beginning in the late 1910s.
-By the 1950s many of the grand homes had been subdivided into apartments; previously, the neighborhood had only a modest collection of duplexes and smaller apartment buildings which were added beginning in the early 1910s.
+Woodruff Place was once considered to be one of Indianapolis's more affluent neighborhoods before beginning a gradual decline as the automobile led to the development of newer upscale subdivisions starting in the late 1910s.
+By the 1950s, many of the grand homes had been subdivided into apartments.
+Previously, the neighborhood had only a modest collection of duplexes and smaller apartment buildings that had been added beginning in the early 1910s.
 The neighborhood reached its lowest point in the 1960s, prompting community organizing in the early 1970s to encourage neighborhood revitalization.
 The 1980s and 1990s saw extensive neighborhood rehabilitation, and Woodruff Place is now considered a highly desirable historic inner-city address.

 Its design reflects the developer's plan to build a prestigious enclave.
 Most of the homes in Woodruff Place are expansive, Victorian style homes from the late 19th century.
-The layout of the neighborhood is simple; three drives that run north-south (appropriately named East, West, and Middle) and a cross drive (not surprisingly, named Cross Drive).
-The streets are lined with magnolia and oak trees and have a central median.
+The layout of the neighborhood is simple; three drives that run north–south (appropriately named East, West, and Middle) and a cross drive (not surprisingly, named Cross Drive).
+The streets are lined with magnolia and oak trees and, except for Cross Drive, have central medians.
 A fountain sits at each one of the intersections.
 Smaller fountains line the medians.

 Woodruff Place was the inspiration behind Indianapolis native Booth Tarkington's successful novel The Magnificent Ambersons.
 Artist T. C. Steele's son Brandt, a noted designer and architect in his own right, and his family were also Woodruff Place residents, living in a home designed by Brandt Steele.

-James O. Woodruff also created "Hendricks Place."
+James O. Woodruff also created "Hendricks Place".
 In the spring of 1872, Thomas A. Hendricks was elected governor of Indiana.
-He sold his property to Woodruff, who then created his first Victorian neighborhood, "Hendricks Place".
-In the fall of that year, Woodruff created "Woodruff Place," but few homes were built because a depression in 1873 stopped construction in both neighborhoods for almost twenty years.
+He sold his property, the Bates-Hendricks House, to Woodruff, who then created his first Victorian neighborhood, Hendricks Place, surrounding the house.
+In the fall of that year, Woodruff created Woodruff Place, but few homes were built because a depression in 1873 stopped construction in both neighborhoods for almost twenty years.

 In 1972, Woodruff Place was added to the National Register of Historic Places.
-In 2001, the neighborhood was officially designated a local historic preservation district by the City of Indianapolis.
+In 2001, the neighborhood was officially designated a local historic preservation district by the city of Indianapolis.